 - Presence or absence of ulceration (loss of the surface of the skin)

 - Mitotic rate (how rapidly the cells are dividing)

 There are four types of skin melanoma:

-- Superficial Spreading Melanoma: This is the most common type, accounting for 70% of melanomas.
+Superficial spreading melanoma.
+This is the most common type, accounting for 70% of melanomas.
 It usually develops from an existing mole.

-- Lentigo Maligna Melanoma: This type tends to occur in older people.
+Lentigo maligna melanoma.
+This type tends to occur in older people.
 It most commonly begins on the face, ears, and arms on skin that is chronically exposed to the sun.

-Recent information has shown that melanoma can also be classified into molecular subtypes based upon distinct genetic alterations in the melanoma rather than histologic types (based on how the tissue appears under a microscope).
-The most common mutation or broken gene in melanoma is the BRAF (V600E) gene which is mutated in about 50% of cutaneous melanomas.
+Recent information has shown that melanoma can also be classified into molecular (genetic) subtypes based upon distinct genetic changes in the melanoma rather than histologic types (based on how the tissue appears under a microscope).
+The most common mutation (genetic change) in melanoma is the BRAF (V600E) gene, which is mutated in about 50% of cutaneous melanomas.
 Another gene, NRAS, is mutated in the tumors of approximately 20% of patients with melanoma.
-KIT mutations occur more commonly in melanomas that arise from the mucosal lining, acral lentiginous melanoma, or melanoma that arises from chronically sun damaged skin (such as lentigo maligna melanoma).
-The classification of melanoma into different subtypes based upon genetic alterations can have a major effect on treatment options, as targeting specific mutated genes is an important new way of treating advanced melanoma.
-Learn more about this approach, called targeted therapy, in the Treatment and Current Research sections.
+KIT mutations occur more commonly in melanomas that develop from the mucosal lining, acral lentiginous melanoma, or melanoma that occur in chronically sun damaged skin (such as lentigo maligna melanoma) and may influence a patient’s treatment options.

-The thickness, ulceration, and mitotic rate of the melanoma in millimeters (or fraction of a millimeter) from the top of the skin down to the underlying skin because it is the most reliable characteristic that reflects the risk of spread.
+The pathologist will measure the “thickness” of the melanoma in millimeters (or fraction of a millimeter) from the top of the skin down to the underlying skin because it is the most reliable characteristic that reflects the risk of spread.
 A melanoma tumor that is less than 1 mm thick is characterized as "thin" and is associated with low risk of spread to regional lymph nodes or to distant sites.
 An intermediate-thickness melanoma is between 1 mm and 4 mm.
 A thicker melanoma, greater than 4 mm thick, is associated with a greater chance of recurrence (the chance the cancer will return following initial treatment), often because the cancer has already spread to other parts of the body at diagnosis.

 Additional patient evaluation after a diagnosis of melanoma

 Computed tomography (CT or CAT) scan.
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
 A CT scan can also be used to measure the tumor’s size.
 Sometimes, a contrast medium (a special dye) is injected into a patient’s vein or given orally (by mouth) to provide better detail.

 Magnetic resonance imaging (MRI).
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
-A contrast medium may be injected into a patient’s vein to create a clearer picture.
+A contrast medium (a special dye) may be injected into a patient’s vein or given orally to create a clearer picture.

 Positron emission tomography (PET) scan.
 A PET scan is a way to create pictures of organs and tissues inside the body.
-A small amount of a radioactive substance is injected into a patient’s body.
-This substance is absorbed mainly by organs and tissues that use the most energy.
+A small amount of a radioactive sugar substance is injected into the patient’s body.
+This sugar substance is taken up by cells that use the most energy.
 Because cancer tends to use energy actively, it absorbs more of the radioactive substance.
 A scanner then detects this substance to produce images of the inside of the body.

 After these diagnostic tests are done, your doctor will review all of the results with you.
 If the diagnosis is cancer, these results also help the doctor describe the cancer; this is called staging.
-Learn more about the first steps to take after a diagnosis of cancer.